Most incompatible measurements and sum-of-squares optimisation: Degree three

 from which we can deduce the noise $\eta$ associated with $H_\vj^{(3)}$:

 Note that the value of $\beta_{k,d}$ chosen initially is precisely picked to maximise the resulting value of $\eta$.
-For $k=2$, this result reproduces~\cite[Eq.~(59)]{DFK19}, which is tight since saturated by pairs of mutually unbiased bases.
+For $k=2$, this result reproduces~\cite[Eq.~(59)]{DFK19}, which is tight since it is saturated by pairs of mutually unbiased bases.